Employee terms, conditions and benefits

 |After 5 years||6 months||6 months|

-All employees are eligible to receive a parking permit which allows them to park in one of the Council's car parks free of charge during working hours.
+All employees are eligible to receive a parking permit, which allows them to park in one of our car parks, free of charge, during working hours.

 Our occupational health services including access to personal counselling.

 We provide assistance, in appropriate cases, towards the cost incurred on relocation, up to maximum sum of £5,125.